fer77/jQuery-projects/readme.md

 ## Memes

-This project was a lot of fun.
-I had the chance to learn some new jQuery handlers, I used .keyup(), .val(), and .text() to create the effect of oneway binding(angular) to update an image and text.
-The .keyup(), .val(), and .text() combo work grate for text, however for images I had to use .attr(). </br>
+A meme generator using .keyup event and .text()  </br>
 Take a look at the project.
 ### How To Create Your Memes

-On the right side of the screen there are three input fields.</br>
+On the right side of the screen there are three input fields. </br>

 <img src="http://i.imgur.com/YqTzjgK.png"/>  </br>

 Copy the image address you want to use and enter the text where you would like it(top or bottom).
-For the image you might have to bring your cursor back to the start of the image's link address for the image to refresh, I am working to see if it is something I can fix.
+For the image you might have to bring your cursor back to the start of the image's link address for the image to refresh.

 ## Pocketbook

-Pocketbook adds an error message if any of the form fields is filled out incorrectly.
-This was an easy project, where I continued to put in practice using .val() and .text() to update and retrive info from the input fields. </br>
+In this project I learn to use the .submit() event to make an error message appear when any of the fields in the form are filled incorrectly. </br>
 More logic can be added to clear out the errors when the fields are filled out, I will continue tinkering with this project to add more functionality.

 <img src="http://i.imgur.com/yGaxsuR.gif"/>